 If all the dogs below are African Dog Breeds then how come they look so different from one another?
 You’d think that all the dog breeds from Africa would look quite similar to each other, as they all come from one area.
 But they do not.

-Now that’s pretty big!
+Now, that’s pretty big!
 Around 30,2210,000 sq km to be precise!

-And so different breeds of dog have adapted to their various environments.
+And so different breeds of dog have evolved to suit their various environments.
 A large number of the Sighthound Group are of African Origin.

 Most African breeds were believed to be very ancient due to hieroglyphics found in Egyptian tombs and mummified dogs which have been found buried with their owners.